The Paymaster

 The Paymaster, formerly known as the Legal Tender Extension is a documented mineral property in the historic Argenta Mining district of Southern Montana.

-Located on the historic Rattlesnake Creek waterway, within 5 miles of Beaverhead Counties largest Gold nugget ever recovered; a lump weighing in at 40 ounces ($72,000+).
+Located on the historic Rattlesnake Creek waterway, within five miles of Beaverhead County's largest Gold nuggets ever recovered; a lump weighing in at forty ounces, worth over seventy-two thousand dollars.

 The first and probably richest ore to be treated in the Argenta district was contracted from A. M. Esler from the Legal Tender mine discovered in 1865.